wanchain/wanchain_docs/source/wan-account.rst

 Keystore
 ================================================================================

-Keystore is where controls your account details, if you lose your keystore files you are at high risks to lose all your current assets, therefore we strongly recommend you backup all keystore files at a place you could trust and won't forget (ie Offline PC device or U-Disk etc)
+The keystore is where your account details are controlled, if you lose your keystore files you are at high risk for losing all your current assets.
+Therefore we strongly recommend you backup all keystore files in a place you trust and won't forget (i.e., offline device, usb drive, paper wallet, etc.)

-At any circumstances, you should NOT share or reveal your keystore information with anyone you don't trust, you might get stolen by doing so .
-If you think your keystore has been leak to any 3rd parties, please transfer your assets to a new account !
+You should NEVER share or reveal your keystore information with anyone you don't trust.
+You assets may be taken by anyone with your keystore information.
+If you think your keystore has been leaked to any 3rd parties, please transfer your assets to a new account !

-You can always find your accounts & application data at backups
+You can always find your accounts & application data in your backup location

 **Open your Wallet GUI click:**
  *File -> Backup -> Accounts /Application data*

-Once you clicked Accounts it will pop up a folder with "Keystore" file inside.
+Once you clicked Accounts folder with the "Keystore" file inside will pop up.

 **Here is the root :**
  *C:\Users\Administrator\AppData\Roaming\wanchain*

-Double click Keystore files under file wanchain, you will find all your accounts information and those file/files are what you need to keep in safe all the time.
+Double click Keystore files under file wanchain, you will find all your accounts' information and those file/files are what you need to keep safe.

 ================================================================================
 Creating Account